INCOHESIONS/sky-engine/README.md

 app.mainloop()
 ```

-Although that example uses `pygame.draw`, one may use any other library that supports Vulkan or OpenGL.
+Although this example uses `pygame.draw` (software rendering), one may use Vulkan or OpenGL libraries for more hardware rendering.
 See [this](https://github.com/incohesions/sky-engine/tree/main/examples/hello_triangle.py) for an example using `zengl`.

 For examples on other Sky Engine features, see the [examples](https://github.com/incohesions/sky-engine/tree/main/examples) folder.